In 2026, recruiters and HR teams are increasingly using social platforms to attract quality candidates.

 Start by refining your company’s profiles on major platforms:

-• LinkedIn – your company page: Keep it active and informative.
+LinkedIn – your company page: Keep it active and informative.
 Post regularly about company culture, employee success stories, and job openings.
-Over 90% of professional recruiters search for candidates on LinkedIn, so a polished presence here is critical.
+In fact, the vast majority of professional recruiters search for candidates on LinkedIn, so a polished presence here is critical.
 Encourage your employees to share and engage with posts to widen reach.

-• Emerging platforms (TikTok, YouTube): Don’t ignore where the younger generations hang out.
+Emerging platforms (TikTok, YouTube): Don’t ignore where the younger generations hang out.
 Short-form video content can be a creative way to showcase your workplace.
 For example, Chipotle’s recruitment campaign on TikTok tapped into their largely Gen Z workforce and acknowledged that 40% of Gen Z prefer to search on social media instead of traditional job sites.
-The campaign invited candidates to submit video resumes and share why they’d be a great hire – generating buzz and thousands of applications.
+The campaign invited candidates to submit video resumes and share why they’d be a great hire – generating significant buzz and applicant interest.

 Pro tip: Maintain consistent branding across profiles.
 Use the same logo, color scheme, and tone of voice so candidates get a cohesive impression whether they find you on LinkedIn or Instagram.
 A well-defined employer brand on social media builds trust and recognition.